ellerbus/psakusei/README.md

 - `-Template`: Required - The filename of the template in the templates folder (not including the extension .erb, wildcards `*` allowed to run multiple templates)

-- `-Table`: Required - The name of the table to generate code with
+- `-Table`: Required - The name of the table to generate code with (case senstive by the way)

 - `-Project`: Optional - Defaults to current the Project, or specify the name of the project to attach the final code file to